Contact Me For Readings, Lectures & Workshops @ firstname.lastname@example.org

 As Orion Falls, Ghost Road Press, 2005.

-Rise, Do Not Be Afraid, Ghost Road Press (Novel), 2007.
-Nominated for Premio Aztlan Literary Award Finalist for Colorado Book Award
+Rise, Do Not Be Afraid, WordFire Press (Novel Re-Release), 2021.
+The 2007 release was a Premio Aztlan Literary Award Finalist and a Finalist for the Colorado Book Award

 Letters from the Headwaters, Western Press Books, 2014